canmod/macpan2/inst/starter_models/ww/README.md

 This specification can be used to draw the following flow diagrams using code found in the [source for this article](https://github.com/canmod/macpan2/blob/main/inst/starter_models/ww/README.Rmd).
-For clarity, we first draw the epidemiological components of the model first, followed by the wastewater shedding component.
+For clarity, we first draw the epidemiological components of the model.

 ![](./figures/diagram-1.png)<!-- -->

+The infectious compartments of the above epidemiological component shed virus into wastewater with the following sub-model.

 ![](./figures/diagram_shedding-1.png)<!-- -->

 # States